walt-port/prod-e/docs/monitoring/script-health-fixes.md

 ### 2. Documentation Updates

+- Updated all documentation to use the correct ALB name `prod-e-alb` for consistency
 - Updated Grafana documentation with troubleshooting information for health issues
 - Added notes about health status discrepancies between ECS tasks and monitoring scripts
 - Updated scripts README with information about the recent fixes and enhancements